Maxim Ludwig: 2015–present

-In 2015, Ludwig released two singles as a solo-act under Hit City U.S.A.: All My Nightmares and Assembly Line.
+In 2015, Ludwig released two singles as a solo act under Hit City U.S.A.: "All My Nightmares" and "Assembly Line".
 In an interview with Ludwig, Indie Current called the new singles "excellent blends of rock, jazz, and soul".

-He was the opening act and supported Robert Francis on his "Heaven" tour in 2013.

 The two tracks are also included on Ludwig's debut solo album Libra-Scorpio Cusp, released June 2, 2017.
-When reviewing his new material, The LA Times said "Ludwig’s eclecticism is still in force ... with a grunge-inspired foundation, a catchy and melodic core surrounded by left-field touches from distorted harmonica and neo-psychedelic production" and Billboard described him as being "on the road to success," comparing his sound to David Bowie, Prince and Bruce Springsteen.
+When reviewing his new material, the Los Angeles Times said "Ludwig's eclecticism is still in force ... with a grunge-inspired foundation, a catchy and melodic core surrounded by left-field touches from distorted harmonica and neo-psychedelic production" and Billboard described him as being "on the road to success", comparing his sound to David Bowie, Prince and Bruce Springsteen.